eemokey/eemokey.github.io/_pages/mentorship.md

 I'm happy to chat about anything research- or academic-related.

+I was an advisor for [Berkeley Undergraduate Research](https://research.berkeley.edu/) from 2021-25.

-If you are a UC Berkeley undergraduate, feel free to swing by my weekly advising drop-in office hours for [Berkeley Undergraduate Research](https://research.berkeley.edu/) (listed [here](https://research.berkeley.edu/ours-peer-advisors/)) or post on Ed [OURS 101](https://edstem.org/us/join/FyC6t6).
+If you are a UC Berkeley undergraduate, feel free to view my previous FAQs reponses on Ed [OURS 101](https://edstem.org/us/join/FyC6t6).

 <!-- ## Engaging Girls in STEM